modoboa/modoboa/doc/getting_started/plugins.rst

 Postifx auto-reply messages
 ***************************

-Allow users to define an auto-reply message.
-This plugin is based on *postfix* capabilities.
+This plugin let users define an auto-reply message (*vacation*).
+It is based on *postfix* capabilities.

 The user that executes the autoreply script needs to access *settings.py*.
 You must apply proper permissions on this file.
 For